All Episodes

 Pictures tell the story in America.

-They got an added bonus that this disaster hit New Orleans because the pictures made the case for them.
+Ergo, they got an added bonus that this disaster hit New Orleans because the pictures made the case for them.

 Since race is one of the central sections of the playbook, here they come.

-Because they they were out there so fast and so organized and so the press and everybody on this uh with with the whole contention thing, Bush blew it.
+So they had two things rolled into one here, and they've been waiting to implement because they were out there so fast and so organized and so the press and everybody on this with the whole contentioning Bush blew it.

-Bush incompetent, Bush can't do this, Bush can't so forth and so on.
+Bush can't, so forth and so on.

 For the left, the aftermath of Katrina has proven to be a godsend.

-It does something about communist thugs that brings a smile to the face of an American lefty and makes their hearts go pitter patter.
+It does something about communist thugs that brings a smile to the face of an American lefty and makes their hearts go pitter-patter.

 But even a victory by the laughing goat couldn't possibly gladden the hearts and warm the cockles of liberals like the prospect of celebrating what?